 Welcome to our International Program and the community of Abbotsford.
 Congratulations on your acceptance into our program!
 This handbook contains information on the most commonly asked questions that new international students, their parents, and their host parents may have, especially in the first few weeks of your arrival.
 Keep this as a resource for the future.
+Please be informed that the International Student Agreement supersedes any language differences in this handbook.

-You can find this handbook on our website:
+You can find this handbook on our website: https://international.abbyschools.ca/how-to-apply/documents

-https://international.abbyschools.ca/how-to-apply/documents